redhat-developer/app-services-cli/docs/commands/rhoas_connector_namespace_list.md

 ### Synopsis

 Get a list of Connectors namespaces for the Connectors cluster.
-The "connector namespace list" returns details about the namespaces, including their ID values.
+The "connector namespace list" command returns details about the namespaces including their ID values.

 ```